 I photograph everyday people, plain and simple. – Yes albeit during one the most significant days of their lives, but that fact alone doesn’t have to change who we are, or how we behave.
 Always being ready and prepared to shoot is a big part of how I capture some of what I do but this short article will talk about preparation from the bride and grooms perspective.

 First though just think of this; imagine a photograph of a musician on stage taken from say 40ft away.
 Now compare that to a photograph taken much closer say 6-8ft away.
-In the second photo you feel part of the action, the photograph helps you feel what was like to be there at the moment, the energy and emotion of the musician.
+In the second photo you feel part of the action, the photograph helps you feel what it was like to be there at that moment, showing the energy and emotion of the musician.
 By contrast the other photo just shows that something maybe took place way over there.
-Without changing the natural course of events I photograph closer for more time when is appropriate to be doing so.
-I’ll explain a little about how I achieve this by encouraging the people I work with to feel at ease around me.
+Without changing the natural course of events I photograph closer for more time when is appropriate to do so.
+I’ll explain a little about how I achieve this; encouraging the people I work with to feel at ease around me.

 Its true many of the best photographs are created in a fleeting moment.
 I’ve found that whilst we don’t always know whats going to happen, the reward for being ready and letting a moment play out without interaction often rewards with the best surprises.
 To me that seems like enough reason to wait, look and see that magic moment happening all by itself.

 So why did I get the cake shot?
 The short answer is confidence.
-Celia & Michael arrived at that feeling and why its not as obvious some might first think.
-Like most couples I meet Celia and Michael appreciate good photography, they like natural candid photos and hate the thought of standing to pose in front a camera.
+How Celia & Michael arrived at that feeling is not as obvious some might first think.
+Like most couples I meet, Celia and Michael appreciate good photography and they like natural candid photos hating the thought of standing to pose in front a camera.
 That said they loved the thought of photographs of their wedding day which they could enjoy, connect with and feel proud to share.

 Its fair to say I use as many opportunities as possible to create natural photographs, so it helps the couples I work with if they have a more comprehensive appreciation of what I might do.
-I prefer a very natural integration to a wedding, its helps couples from a subconscious perspective to know that I will continue shooting the less obvious, abstract moments and I require no extra interaction in return.
+I prefer a very natural integration during a wedding, from a subconscious perspective it helps couples to know that I will continue shooting the less obvious, abstract moments and I require no extra interaction in return.